People.ai raises $30 million for AI sales analysis

 The San Francisco startup today announced a $30 million Series B funding round led by Andreessen Horowitz, with participation from Lightspeed Ventures, GGV Capital, and Y Combinator.

 “By leveraging artificial intelligence, we instantly provide full historical analysis of your sales team’s data, helping you understand which behaviors led to desired outcomes,” People.ai CEO Oleg Rogynskyy wrote in a previous email to VentureBeat.
-“We also identify potential problems well ahead of revenue impact and immediately save reps 30 to 45 percent of their time by completely automating the need for manual data entry.”
+“We also identify potential problems well ahead of revenue impact and immediately save reps 30 to 45 percent of their time by completely [eliminating] the need for manual data entry.”

 People.ai’s toolset takes into account all customer contacts, activity, and engagement, which it delivers as actionable insights.
 From email, phone, calendar, DocuSign, GoToMeeting, and other data, it claims it’s able to automate over 90 percent of customer relationship data entry and to precisely match buying groups with deals.

 The end goal, Rogynskyy says, is to simplify sales reps’ jobs by guiding their next best actions.
-On the sales manager side of the equation, People.ai’s dashboard shows team members’ performance in relation to each other broken out by step: specifically, they see how much time was spent in each phase of a given sales journey, which parties were contacted, and what the outcome was.
+On the sales manager side of the equation, People.ai’s dashboard shows team members’ performance in relation to each other broken out by step: Specifically, they see how much time was spent in each phase of a given sales journey, which parties were contacted, and what the outcome was.
 And it’s proactive — if a sales rep is taking up too much of a lead’s time or not spending enough time talking to executives and other thought leaders, for instance, a superior will receive a notification.

 The startup’s subscription model is offered per seat, and pricing varies based on the number of seats purchased.
 Palo Alto Networks, Lyft, MuleSoft, SalesLoft, MemSQL, Tanium, and New Relic are among People.ai’s growing list of customers.